mclient − the MonetDB command-line tool

 −−user=user (−u user)

 Specify the user to connect as.
-If this flag is absent, the client will ask for a user name, unless a default was found in .monetdb file.
-Note that user must follow immediately after the option.
+If this flag is absent, the client will ask for a user name, unless a default was found in the .monetdb or $DOTMONETDBFILE file.

 −−format=format (−f format)

 Specify the output format.
-The possible values are sql, csv, tab, raw, and xml. csv is comma-separated values, tab is tab-separated values, raw is no special formatting (data is dumped the way the server sends it to the client), sql is a pretty format which is meant for human consumption, and xml is a valid (in the XML sense) document.
+The possible values are sql, expanded, x, csv, tab, raw, xml, trash, and rowcount. csv is comma-separated values; tab is tab-separated values; raw is no special formatting (data is dumped the way the server sends it to the client); sql is a pretty format which is meant for human consumption where columns are clearly shown; expanded and x are synonyms and are another pretty format meant for human consumption where column values are printed in full and below each other; xml is a valid (in the XML sense) document; trash does not render any output, enabling performance measurements free of any output rendering/serialization costs; and rowcount is a variation on trash where only the number of affected rows is printed.
 In addition to plain csv, two other forms are possible. csv=c uses c as column separator; csv+c uses c as column separator and produces a single header line in addition to the data.

 Echo the query.
 Note that using this option slows down processing.